NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Introduction

 \subsection{Motivation and Contribution}

-To address these challenges, we propose the Near-Field Efficient Feedback Transformer (NEFT) family, a unified framework of near-field CSI feedback solutions.
-Our comprehensive approach combines novel architectural designs with advanced KD strategies to enable practical deployment across diverse hardware configurations.
+Motivated by the above observations and the lack of near-field–oriented encoder–decoder designs under realistic hardware asymmetry, we propose the near-field efficient feedback Transformer (NEFT) family, a unified framework for near-field CSI feedback.
+Our approach combines novel architectural designs with advanced KD strategies to enable practical deployment across diverse hardware configurations.
+The main contributions of this paper are highlighted as follows.

-\begin{enumerate} \item We develop a hierarchical vision transformer-based model employing multi-stage downsampling and upsampling to balance global attention computation with memory efficiency.
-The model is tailored to capture near-field spherical wave characteristics and enables precise CSI feedback on high-performance intelligent terminals. \item We propose a multi-level alignment KD strategy that derives NEFT-Compact from NEFT.
-By jointly aligning attention maps, codewords, and reconstruction outputs, the framework preserves near-original performance on resource-constrained devices while significantly reducing model complexity. \item We present NEFT-Hybrid, integrating a lightweight CNN encoder with the NEFT decoder for encoder-constrained scenarios.
-We further develop NEFT-Edge, applying KD to enable ultra-constrained IoT deployment.
-This cascaded design supports the full hardware spectrum, from high-performance servers to edge devices. \item We conduct extensive evaluations demonstrating the superior performance of our NEFT family across diverse hardware platforms.
-Results show that NEFT achieves 15--21 dB NMSE improvement, while NEFT-Edge surpasses existing methods with higher computational efficiency.
+\begin{enumerate} \item We develop NEFT, a hierarchical vision Transformer (ViT)-based model with multi-stage downsampling and upsampling to balance global attention computation and memory efficiency.
+The model is tailored to capture near-field spherical wave characteristics, enabling precise CSI feedback on high-performance intelligent terminals. \item We propose a multi-level alignment KD strategy to derive NEFT-Compact from NEFT.
+By jointly aligning attention maps, codewords and reconstruction outputs, the framework preserves near-original performance on resource-constrained devices while significantly reducing model complexity. \item We present NEFT-Hybrid, integrating a lightweight CNN encoder with the NEFT decoder for encoder-constrained scenarios.
+We further develop NEFT-Edge, applying KD to enable highly resource-constrained IoT deployment.
+This cascaded design supports the full hardware spectrum, from high-performance servers to edge devices. \item We conduct extensive evaluations to demonstrate the superior performance of the NEFT family across diverse hardware platforms.
+Results show that NEFT achieves a 15--21\,dB improvement in normalized mean squared error (NMSE), while NEFT-Edge surpasses existing methods with higher computational efficiency. \end{enumerate}